Lally Segard: Early life

-Segard was born in Paris and the oldest of three siblings of a Greek (born in Marseilles, France) father, André Marino Vagliano (1896–1971) and an American mother, Barbara Frances Gallatin Allen (1897–1951), married 1920 in New York.
+In 1921, Segard was born in Paris, France.
+She is the oldest of three siblings of a Greek (born in Marseilles, France) father, André Marino Vagliano (1896–1971) and an American mother, Barbara Frances Gallatin Allen (1897–1951), married 1920 in New York.
 Her brother Alexander (1927–2003) emigrated to the United States in 1940 and later reached a position as executive vice president at JP Morgan & Co.

 Her father won the French Open Amateur Championship in 1925 and the French Close Amateur in 1930 and 1931.
 He was also captain of the French National team and on the board of the French Golf Federation where he became the initiator of the PGA of France.
 In 1959, he donated the trophy for the biennial match, named the Vagliano Trophy, between female amateur teams; Great Britain and Ireland playing against the Continent of Europe.

 Segard's mother was also an elite golfer and become captain of the France National Ladies team.

 Segard played both tennis and golf and was inspired by her fifteen months younger sister Sonia to develop her golf.
 The two sisters learned golf at Compiègne, 80 kilometers north of Paris, before being members at Golf de Chantilly and Golf de Morfontaine, both also situated north of Paris.
 At Morfontaine, Segard came to brake the ladies' course record, with a score of 73, when she was 16 years old.
 In 1935, the two sisters, 13 and 14 years of age, competed abroad for the first time, when they took part in the British Girls Amateur Championship at Stoke Poges, Buckinghamshire, England.